Wong (Marvel Cinematic Universe): Legal problems

-In 2025, Wong meets with lawyer Jennifer Walters, who is representing Blonsky for parole, after footage of the fight between the pair was leaked and released.
+In 2025, Wong arrives in Los Angeles and meets with lawyer Jennifer Walters, who is representing Blonsky for parole, after footage of the fight between the pair was leaked and released.
 Wong confirms he broke Blonsky out of prison and attends his parole hearing as a witness; he departs after a parole board member states he committed a crime by facilitating a prisoner escape.

 Later, Wong finds out about magician Donny Blaze who was misusing the magic he learned at Mystic Castle after Madisynn King accidentally ended up in Kamar-Taj where she spoiled an episode of The Sopranos for him.
-Jennifer Walters is enlisted as his lawyer where he told her that Blaze was expelled from Kamar-Taj for unethical power use by bringing beer kegs and a fraternity brother to Kamar-Taj.
-This leads to Walters and lead a cease and desist case against Blaze and Mystic Castle's owner Cornelius P. Willows.
-Madisynn was used as a witness to corroborate Wong's claim.
-Judge Hanna states that she will take a week to render her verdict as Madisynn leaves with Wong and Walters while spoiling another episode of The Sopranos.
+Walters is enlisted as his lawyer where he told her that Blaze was expelled from Kamar-Taj for unethical power use by bringing beer kegs and a fraternity brother to Kamar-Taj.
+This leads to Walters to lead a cease and desist case against Blaze and Mystic Castle's owner Cornelius P. Willows.
+King was used as a witness to corroborate Wong's claim.
+Judge Hanna states that she will take a week to render her verdict as King leaves with Wong and Walters while spoiling another episode of The Sopranos.
 During his next show, Blaze accidentally summons a swarm of demons into his magic show, causing Walters and Wong to help.
 Before Walters has Wong banish the final demon, she uses it to intimidate Blaze and Willows to follow the cease and desist order which they reluctantly do.
-In the mid-credits, Wong and Madisynn later watch This Is Us together.
+Later, Wong and King watch This Is Us together in Kamar-Taj while discussing alcoholic drinks.

 When Blonsky is sent back to prison, Wong again breaks him out and allows him to move into Kamar-Taj.